eyedeekay/go-I2P-jpackage/README.md

 ```
 /
 instead of go build.
 That's because it plays some tricks on Go to generate a jpackaged
-router to embed as part of being `import`ed.
+router to embed as part of being `import`ed/.

 In order to use this *as a library*, you will need
 Java 14+(17 recommended), bash, Go and Git installed.
 The binary produced by importing the